nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 - - **For example**, a tile may be fully grass, but at one corner, it could overlap with a rock.

+### 🟤Grid System:

+-  - The grid doesn’t use pixel coordinates, so we need to convert our positions accordingly.